 Process Walk Through

-The reopening requires that we look the information available to us on COVID-19, state guidelines, and the wide variety of people’s opinions on personal protection.
+On-campus activities require that we look the information available to us on COVID-19, state guidelines, and the wide variety of people’s opinions on personal protection.
 Unity of the church body is very important here.
 In loving one another, we need to acknowledge that we will have differing opinions on the necessity of social distancing and but that we also should respect the need for a common approach to reopen The Journey campus.

 Using only one entrance to the building will allow for easier management of social distancing, will require fewer volunteers and will require less cleaning of commonly touched surfaces.
 So, traffic will be directed by signs and cones around to the Back Parking Lot.
 More spots are available in the back and it is accessible for people with disabilities.